 There are no facilities at the beach.

 The beach is mostly rock-covered with a few sandy nooks.
-Sturdy, waterproof shoes are a good idea to protect your feet.
+Sturdy, waterproof shoes or boots are a good idea to protect your feet.

 If it's a chilly day and especially if there's fog or wind, Lands End Beach can be a very unpleasant place to be.
 For a more comfortable (but less private) beach experience, try nearby Baker Beach instead.